svelteuidev/svelteui/docs/src/pages/composables/use-click-outside.md

 | enabled  | Sets the action to an enabled state if true, if false, action will not trigger |
 | callback | The callback to be fired once the user clicks outside of the DOM node          |

-## Events

-The `use-click-outside` action does not dispatch any custom events.

 ## Definition

 ```ts